The North Carolina Delta Kappa Gamma Educational Foundation

 Dr. Judith B. Carlson

 A retired professor at Appalachian State University in Boone, Judith spent 22 years in physical education, curriculum development, pedagogy, and teacher education & supervision.
 Following retirement she was art consultant at Rock Gallery in Blowing Rock.
 She is actively engaged in Boone United Methodist Church, serving as a Lay Servant, doing hospital visitation, chairing the Boutique in the annual Bazaar, and is a Stephen Minister.
 Community involvements include the Boone Ladies Golf Association, regularly donating blood platelets for cancer and leukemia patients.
 She is active in the ASU Women’s Club with Day Trippers; Book Club; and Mahjong.
 Judy has chaired the Carolinas Blood Services Board of Directors.
-She is active in DKG on local (Alpha Gamma Chapter), state, and international levels, Judith is a past state president of NC DKG; has presented workshops at state, regional, and international conventions; has served on International committees and chaired numerous state committees.
+She is active in DKG on local (Alpha Gamma Chapter), state, and international levels, She currently serves on a 6 year term on the DKGIEF Board of Directors.
+Judith is a past state president of NC DKG; has presented workshops at state, regional, and international conventions; has served on International committees and chaired numerous state committees.
 She authored the 2010 publication of Eta State History 1998-2008 and several articles published in the International Bulletin.
 She orchestrated the train trip from NC to NYC for the 2012 DKG International Convention.
 She was involved in the establishment of The NC DKG Educational Foundation and served as the first Board Chair.
 She remains passionate about the work of the Foundation and is committed to create strong Donor Relations.

 A retired professor at Appalachian State University in Boone, Judith spent 22 years in physical education, curriculum development, pedagogy, and teacher education & supervision.
 Following retirement she was art consultant at Rock Gallery in Blowing Rock.
 She is actively engaged in Boone United Methodist Church, serving as a Lay Servant, doing hospital visitation, chairing the Boutique in the annual Bazaar, and is a Stephen Minister.
 Community involvements include the Boone Ladies Golf Association, regularly donating blood platelets for cancer and leukemia patients.
 She is active in the ASU Women’s Club with Day Trippers; Book Club; and Mahjong.
 Judy has chaired the Carolinas Blood Services Board of Directors.
-She is active in DKG on local (Alpha Gamma Chapter), state, and international levels, Judith is a past state president of NC DKG; has presented workshops at state, regional, and international conventions; has served on International committees and chaired numerous state committees.
+She is active in DKG on local (Alpha Gamma Chapter), state, and international levels, She currently serves on a 6 year term on the DKGIEF Board of Directors.
+Judith is a past state president of NC DKG; has presented workshops at state, regional, and international conventions; has served on International committees and chaired numerous state committees.
 She authored the 2010 publication of Eta State History 1998-2008 and several articles published in the International Bulletin.
 She orchestrated the train trip from NC to NYC for the 2012 DKG International Convention.
 She was involved in the establishment of The NC DKG Educational Foundation and served as the first Board Chair.
 She remains passionate about the work of the Foundation and is committed to create strong Donor Relations.

 Maxine McCall